isabella232/marquardt-java-sdk/README.md

 ### Example
 [![Dependency Status](https://www.versioneye.com/user/projects/55f2c431d4d2040019000185/badge.svg?style=flat)](https://www.versioneye.com/user/projects/55f2c431d4d2040019000185)

 This module is a Spring Boot example application that showcases how to use the different Marquardt components.
-Start the application by running the ExampleApplication main class.
+Start the application by running the _ExampleApplication_ main class.

 The example project implements session and user persistence with an H2 database and Spring Data repositories.
 The REST API of the authority is based on the provided Spring MVC controller.

-The class ExampleServiceController implements a simple service API with both protected and unprotected endpoints.
+The class _ExampleServiceController_ implements a simple service API with both protected and unprotected endpoints.
 For example usage and client calls, see the integration tests of the module:
-AuthenticationIntegrationTest and ServiceLoginIntegrationTest.
+_AuthenticationIntegrationTest_ and _ServiceLoginIntegrationTest_.

 ## How to Contribute